DynamicDevices/meta-quantum/README.md

 *support status as of 22/02/24, follows main Yocto release support schedule [here](https://wiki.yoctoproject.org/wiki/Releases)

-NOTE: 24/01/22 - This [patch](https://patchwork.openembedded.org/patch/171349/) is needed to Poky for branch morty, sumo (and perhaps others) to fix a gcc version build error.

 ## Open Quantum Safe Support

 We currently have support for the Open Quantum Safe project library [implementation](https://openquantumsafe.org)